What is an Irish salad you may ask?

 If you like an onion zing to your salad, wash and dice up a few green onions.
 We call them scallions in Ireland.
 Place a little pile on the plate so salad eaters can add a few pieces to each combination bite they piece together.

 An alternative to green onions is chopped fresh chives.
-Simply add a little pile of chives, resisting the temptation to sprinkle them all over everything on the plate.
+Simply add a little pile of chives.
+No need to sprinkle them all over the ingredients on the plate.

 Carrot and Raisin Salad:

 Carrot and raisin salad is another favorite option for an Irish salad plate.